ltgcgo/docs/src/octavia/impl/ext.md

 Despite the original version devised by the TUNE1000 Corporation requires the file to be in format 0 (single track), Octavia has no problem handling format 1 (multiple single-channel tracks) and format 2 (multiple mixed-channel tracks) files just fine without a constraining hardware.

 #### Escape sequences
+> This has not yet been supported by Octavia.

+These escape sequences will affect how the lyrics events are parsed.

+- `\v`: Vertical tab.
+- `\r`: Carriage return.
+- `\n`: Line feed.
+- `\\`: Backslash itself.

+These escape sequences won't affect the lyrics event parsing.

+- `\%`: The percent sign itself.
+Unescaped percent signs are used to notate chords.
+- `\[`, `\]`: The square brackets themselves.
+Unescaped square brackets are used to notate rubies.
+- `\{`, `\}`: The curly braces themselves.
+Unescaped curly braces are used to specify tags.

 #### Controls
 ##### Word break
-When the space character ` ` is received, a word will be broken.
+When the space character ` ` is received as the last character in the event payload, the continuous word stream will be broken.
+In Octavia's case, it will try to exclude the space characters at the beginning *and* at the end of the event payload from duration calculation.
+This, however, also means that space characters sandwiched between other characters will not break the word stream.

 Karaoke implementations should not consider word breaks in their duration calculation.

 ##### End of line
 When either `\v` (extension) or `\r` (AMEI) is received, a new line is signaled.